adaltas/node-nikita/src/service/install.coffee.md

 ## Options

+*   `arch_chroot` (boolean|string)
+    Run this command inside a root directory with the arc-chroot command or any provided string, require the "rootdir" option if activated.
 *   `cache` (boolean)
     Cache the list of installed and outpdated packages.
+*   `rootdir` (string)
+    Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
 *   `cacheonly` (boolean)
     Run the yum command entirely from system cache, don't update cache.
 *   `code_skipped` (integer|array)